Abdulmumin1/cull/README.md

-# Repo Docs Endpoint Worker
+# cull

-This project is a Cloudflare Worker that turns a GitHub repo into a docs/code Q&A endpoint.
+`cull` is a Cloudflare Worker that turns a GitHub repo into a docs/code Q&A endpoint.

 You point it at one repo with env vars, deploy it, and call: